Tensions rise as virus cases surge in Wisconsin, Dakotas

 Nationwide, newly reported cases have risen in recent weeks to about 44,000 a day, and deaths are running at around 730 a day, according to a tally by Johns Hopkins University.

-While those numbers are down from the spring, when cases and deaths peaked at much higher levels, public health experts warn that infections are far too high as the nation moves toward flu season and colder weather that will send more people inside.
+While those numbers are down from the spring, when cases and deaths peaked at much higher levels, public health experts warn that infections are far too high as the nation moves toward flu season and colder weather that will send more people indoors, where the virus can spread more easily.

+“We really need to figure out how to be engaged with one another socially but physically distant,” White House coronavirus response coordinator Dr. Deborah Birx said Thursday in Hartford, Connecticut.
+“I think that it’s going to be a critical message through the fall.
+It will protect us against flu, and it will protect us against COVID if we keep up those behaviors.”

 Geller reported from New York.
-Associated Press writers Todd Richmond in Madison, Wisconsin, and Dave Kolpack in Fargo, North Dakota, contributed to this story.
+Associated Press writers Wayne Parry in Atlantic City, New Jersey; David Pitt in Des Moines; Todd Richmond in Madison, Wisconsin; Dave Kolpack in Fargo, North Dakota; and Susan Haigh in Hartford, Connecticut contributed to this story.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.